John-Abbott-College/1T4-Notes/wk7/pwsh_scripting_lab.md

 To begin this lab, please visit the [Scripting w/ PowerShell](https://michaelhaaf.github.io/1T6-F22/#/wk7/pwsh_scripting) course notes from last week, and follow all instructions before the "Excercises" header.
 Raise your hand when you have finished running all of the commands and are prepared to show me that you have. **Do not skip this step, I want to make sure everyone's computer has permissions and everyone can run a few basic commands independently.**

 ## Practise
 Now, we will use the commands we have learned over the past week to manually complete the File Compression task.
-Below are exercises to complete; please raise your hand when finished all of the exercises so I can assess.
+Below are exercises to complete.
 Review the course slides [Intro to the Command Line Shell](https://michaelhaaf.github.io/1T6-F22/#/wk7/intro-command-line) for instructions about how to use these commands if you are stuck.

 1. Open "Windows Powershell ISE" to complete the following tasks.
 Open the script file you have created in the previous step, and add the following lines: